High Risk Pregnancy: No Need To Panic

 If your pregnancy has been defined as high risk, there is no need to panic.
 The truth is, all pregnancies on some level are high risk; to grow another human being inside your body is a significant event!
 A high risk pregnancy status is a precautionary determination to make sure that any pre-existing risk factors you have, along with any you may develop during your pregnancy, are monitored closely to ensure both your baby’s safety and yours.

-Our obstetrics team has successfully delivered over 10,000 babies, many of those deemed high risk.
+Our obstetrics team has successfully delivered thousands of babies, many of those deemed high risk.
 We’re trained to detect and evaluate situations hazardous throughout gestation, and equipped with the technology to do so.

 Most of all, our tenet is to treat every pregnant patient the way we would want our loved ones treated.